Home Donate New Search Gallery How-To Books Links Workshops About Contact

 Every so often a camera comes out that stands out from the rest.

 The S90 beats Canon's own flagship G11 at its own game.
-The S90 has the same oversized sensor as the G11, but adds a faster f/2 lens, direct control rings and a bigger LCD in a smaller, lighter package for less money.
+The S90 has the same oversized sensor as the G11, but adds a faster f/2 lens, a direct control ring and a bigger LCD in a smaller, lighter package for less money.
 So why would I want a G11?
-Just to carry more weight?
-That's the only reason I can see, and there are guys who buy things because they weigh more.
+Just to carry more weight with a slower lens?

 Top, Canon S90